OSHA Citations Defense Attorneys

 If you've been cited for violating OSHA regulations after an inspection, you need to act quickly to protect your business' interest.
 The best way to secure your future against current and future citations is to work with a seasoned OSHA defense law firm, particularly one with experience with compliance and safety training.

 Here's the bottom line: You have the right to challenge your OSHA citation.

-At Hendershot Cowart, P.C., our OSHA defense attorneys have more than 25 years of legal experience defending employers against OSHA citations of all sizes, from the most minor to the most serious, including incidents involving multiple deaths.
-Clients entrust their businesses to us because we have 130 years of combined experience creating effective solutions for high-stakes OSHA law cases.
+At Hendershot Cowart P.C., our OSHA defense attorneys have years of legal experience defending employers against OSHA citations of all sizes, from the most minor to the most serious, including incidents involving multiple deaths.
+Clients entrust their businesses to us because we have over 30 years of experience creating effective solutions for high-stakes OSHA law cases.

 OSHA citations do not exist in a vacuum-the fines and impact of your citation will be informed by previous citations you've received.
 The importance of defending against a citation has as much to do with your future costs as present ones.
 Our firm can make sure your citation is classified so as to protect your company's future prosperity and spare you from enhanced penalties.